 The idea behind the electric vehicle is not new.
-In fact, electric cars once shared the road with steam-powered carriages and early gasoline engines at the turn of the twentieth century.
+In fact, electric cars once shared the road with steam-powered carriages and early petrol engines at the turn of the twentieth century.
 They ran quietly, produced no smoke, and appealed to city drivers who valued simplicity over speed.
-However, as gasoline engines advanced—with faster refuelling, longer range, and cheaper production—electric vehicles gradually faded into history.

-Now, they’ve returned, not as a novelty but as a serious alternative to internal combustion engines.
+Now, the EVs have returned, not as a novelty but as a serious alternative to internal combustion engines (ICE).
 Batteries store more energy than ever, and EV charging stations no longer feel rare.
-Cities look for ways to reduce air pollution, and drivers tire of fuel costs and maintenance-heavy engines.
+Cities are seeking ways to reduce air pollution, while drivers grow weary of rising fuel costs and the heavy maintenance demands of combustion engines.

 Ask ten people why they want to drive electric, and you’ll get ten different answers.
-Some care about emissions, others want to skip the gas pump, and more than a few fall for the quiet, smooth ride.
+Some care about emissions, others want to skip the petrol station, and more than a few fall for the quiet, smooth ride.
 Whatever the reason, one question usually comes first.

 What Is an EV?

-The term “EV” stands for electric vehicle, which uses electric motors for propulsion instead of a gasoline or diesel engine.
+The term “EV” stands for electric vehicle, which uses electric motors for propulsion instead of a petrol or diesel engine.
 If you’re searching for the EV meaning, it’s simple: an EV is any vehicle that runs fully or partially on electric power, typically using a rechargeable battery to drive an electric motor.
+In Europe, fully electric cars now make up over 17% of all car sales, with plug-in hybrids adding another 8.5%.

 But what is an EV in practice?
 When you press the accelerator in an EV, power moves from the battery to the motor almost instantly.
 There’s no combustion, no shifting gears, and no exhaust.
 The result is quiet, smooth, and remarkably responsive.
-You’re not waiting for the engine to catch up — the power is there.
+You’re not waiting for the engine to catch up — the power is right there in any situation.

 Electric vehicles don’t just feel different.
 They operate under a fundamentally simpler system.
 Fewer moving parts.
 Less heat.
 Fewer things to fix.
 That’s part of the appeal.